Rev. 8 (Document updated 17-09-2021)

 This setting lets you swap the dashboards “Yearly” rain entry with a “Total” rain entry instead.
 Some weather stations report this instead of yearly rain, and some report both.
 This lets you switch between what is shown.

 Select which sensors your have

 Enabling any of these sensors, besides the Leakage sensor(s), and they will be added to Row1.
 WH57, will be added above your Solar / UVI values moving those down a bit and removing that columns headings.
-Enabling PM2.5 sensor(s) will add a box below Indoor/Outdoor values in the last column containing the(ir) data.
+Enabling PM2.5 sensor(s) and/or Co2 (5-in-1) sensor, will add a box below the Indoor/Outdoor values in the last column containing the(ir) data.
 If you have multiple PM2.5 sensors, each sensors data will be swapped according to the Sensor Cycle setting in the Layout tab.
 Leakage sensor(s) are not shown on the dashboard, but an alert is created if a leakage is detected in either of them.